-4The goal in modeling space-time processes is often to predict the risk of an incident occurring in a given area.
+&lt;sup>3The goal in modeling space-time processes is often to predict the risk of an incident occurring in a given area.
 Being able to target the prediction of future events when choosing the degree of smoothing to apply to the data is therefore a substantial advancement for space-time kernel density estimation methods in general.

-5The spatial dimension of the units can be administrative subdivisions or geographical cell grids and the temporal dimension can be monthly, quarterly, yearly, etc.
+&lt;sup>4The spatial dimension of the units can be administrative subdivisions or geographical cell grids and the temporal dimension can be monthly, quarterly, yearly, etc.

-6In the space-time autoregressive approach, one has to use coarse space-time units and limited lags to reduce the number of regressors in order to improve out-of-sample forecasting performance.
+&lt;sup>5In the space-time autoregressive approach, one has to use coarse space-time units and limited lags to reduce the number of regressors in order to improve out-of-sample forecasting performance.

-ing data from Ivory Coast.
+An illustration of the practical gains, in terms of out-of-sample prediction performance, of the new methodology proposed here compared to space-time autoregressive models is shown using data from Côte d'Ivoire.
 This country has experienced a relatively low-intensity but highly disruptive conflict between 2002 and 2011 that opposed the sitting government at the time to rebel groups that were powerful enough to control half of the country for a long period of time.
-Most of the conflict events that happened during the two civil wars in Ivory Coast were clashes between well organized armed groups.7 This paper shows that kernel density approach systematically outperforms the standard space-time autoregressive models in out-of-sample prediction of violence.
+Most of the conflict events that happened during the two civil wars in Côte d'Ivoire were clashes between well organized armed groups.
+6 This paper shows that kernel density approach systematically outperforms the standard space-time autoregressive models in out-of-sample prediction of violence.
 This gain is still present even in the prediction of violence onset at local level.
 This suggests that the gain in forecasting power does not only come from the persistence of violence over time in conflict affected areas.
 It also comes from its diffusion across space.
 The results are robust to several alternative data and model specifications.
+In particular, the method proposed here can easily allow for a distinction in the contribution of different category of events to violence risk.
+This is the case for the type of conflict events (battle events versus violence against civilians), whether events occure within or across country borders, and the intensity of each event (number of fatalities).

-Beyond its ability to make better conflict predictions based on violence history data, the methodology proposed here to measure violence risk is general and can be useful for several other purposes.
+Beyond its ability to make better conflict predictions based on violence history data, the methodology used here to measure violence risk is general and can be useful for several other purposes.
 In particular, it provides a new metric of violence risk that goes beyond the incidence of conflict events in a given space-time window.
 This is crucial because economic agents often change their consumption/production behavior in reaction to violence risk even before or without any manifestation of violence around them.
 The kernel density estimation method can therefore provide a better measure of exposure to the adverse effects of conflict.
 Based on this intuition, Tapsoba (2018) uses this method to show that insecurity in conflict-prone areas can lead to major health setbacks for young children even in absence of immediate violence around them.

 The kernel density approach also has the advantage of modeling violence in an agnostic way in the sense that it tries to capture variations in the density of the equilibrium violence process without making any claim on the mechanisms behind it.
-Whether violence occurs in a given space-time window because of terrain, presence of natural resources, negative income shocks, propagation of heinous rhetoric, etc., it always mobilizes actors and resources (at local level) that can be used to perpetrate future attacks in the same area or in neighboring locations.
-The clustering of events in space and time is an indication of high violence risk irrespective of what is the initial source of this violence.
+Whether violence occurs in a given space-time window because of terrain, presence of natural resources, negative income shocks,